desaxxx/DAPI/README.md

 ![](https://www.codefactor.io/Content/badges/APlus.svg)

 ## Features
 - **Menu Manager**: Easily create and manage your Minecraft GUIs with this class.
-(Chest menus, and soon Anvil menu)
+(Chest menus, and Anvil menu)
 > [!IMPORTANT]
 > In order to register menu events.
 You need to use `DAPI.registerMenuListener()` on your plugin start.\
 > AnvilMenu requires another repository to be added as well.
 See [AnvilMenu](https://github.com/desaxxx/AnvilMenu/tree/main)